mike-adeyemi/top_100_tiktokers_influencers/README.md

 ### Notes

-For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the Tiktok influencers with the most

-- subscribers
+- followers
-- total views
+- total Likes
 - videos uploaded

 ## Validation